Florian Makhedjouf

-Florian Adel Makhedjouf (born 11 January 1991) is an Algerian professional footballer who plays as a midfielder, most recently for Stade Lavallois.
+Florian Adel Makhedjouf (born 11 January 1991) is a professional footballer who plays as a midfielder, most recently for Stade Lavallois.
+Born in France, he represented Algeria at youth level.

 Club career

 Makhedjouf began his career at age 6 with local club ES Vitry.
 The following year he joined US Villejuif where he played until age 13 before spending two seasons with US Ivry.
 There he was spotted by Pierre Reynaud of Paris Saint-Germain and was signed to the club.
 In June 2010, he was part of the PSG Under-19 team that won the Under-19 National Championship, beating Monaco 4–2 on penalties in the final.

 On 15 December 2010, Makhedjouf made his professional debut for Paris Saint-Germain in a 2010–11 UEFA Europa League group stage match against Karpaty Lviv.
 He came in as a substitute in the 91st minute in place of Mevlüt Erdinç.
 At the end of the season, the club announced that Makhedjouf's contract would not be extended and he was free to leave.